robang74/porteus-usb-installer/README.md

 - It is very short, preventing USB port damage, essential for long-term use.
 - Despite its size it is quite generous in size and pretty fast with USB 3.1.
 - Whenever an old laptop/PC hasn't 3.x, exchanging data on 3.1 is faster.

+Full installation:

+- Using `--ext4-install` implies that writing data is going to be a routine.
 - The [256GB](https://ssd-tester.com/samsung_fit_plus_256gb.html) for a physical EXT4 persistence is 3x faster in WR on USB 3.x.
+- If SATA2+ is available, at half of the price a 240GB+ [SSD](https://ssd-tester.com/sata_ssd_test.php?sort=250+GB) is another 3x faster.

 Data encryption: